On the hierarchical Bayesian modelling of frequency response functions: Case 2: population-based modelling of FRFs with temperature variation

 In Figure \ref{fig:extrapolatedFRFs}, the extrapolated FRFs are shown as solid blue lines, with a shaded blue region indicating the variance bounds.
 The measured FRFs used to train the model, without added noise, are shown as solid red lines, and the measured FRFs used to test the model at `unseen' temperatures are shown as dashed black lines.
 From the figure, it is clear that excellent agreement was achieved between the extrapolated and measured FRFs at the temperatures used to train the model, as expected.
 Likewise, the FRFs at temperatures between those used to train the model (e.g., at 0, 15, and 20$^{\circ}$C) show excellent agreement.
 Notably, the FRFs at colder temperatures, which were further away from the training data, still show good agreement.
 The accuracy of the fit is further shown in Table \ref{tab:NMSE}, as all NMSE values were less than 5\%.

 Figures \ref{fig:extrapolated_wn} and \ref{fig:extrapolated_zeta} further show that the extrapolated parameters accurately represented the measured data, as the measured parameters largely fell within the variance bounds of the approximations.
 Figure \ref{fig:extrapolated_wn} shows that for natural frequency, parameter variance increased as the inferred parameters varied further from the training data (i.e., at temperatures further from those used to train the model), as expected.
 Figure \ref{fig:extrapolated_zeta} shows that for damping, the relatively consistent variance was the result of the linear assumption for the temperature-damping relationship, and the relatively high deviation of the measured data from the linear fit.
 Further model development could involve the incorporation of more physics-based knowledge, such as, forcing the relationship between natural frequency and temperature to be monotonically decreasing, or further investigation into the possibly nonlinear relationship between damping and temperature.
+In addition, it may be possible to augment the model by imposing a sparsity-inducing prior on the weights of the function describing the relationship.
+This sparsity-inducing prior would allow the Bayesian inference to perform system identification with automatic relevance detection, allowing incorporation of additional terms, polynomial or otherwise.